mobilecoinofficial/android-sdk/README.md

 }
 ```

-Then insert library dependency in the dependecies section of the target's `build.gradle`
+Then insert library dependency in the dependencies section of the target's `build.gradle`

 ```
 dependencies {